 Assessment should be a fair test of learners' skills and knowledge; for some learners the usual format of assessment may not be suitable or accessible.
-Learners with specific needs can apply for reasonable adjustments to be made to the examination.
-In order to make an application for a reasonable adjustment, centres should email customer@esbuk.org as soon as they book an examination.
-For further information about our policy in relation to access arrangements, please visit: https://esbuk.org/web/app/uploads/2019/12/ESB-POL-10-Reasonable-Adjustments-and-Special-Considerations-Policy-v4.pdf.
+Learners with specific needs can apply for reasonable adjustments to be made to the assessment.
+For further information about our policy in relation to access arrangements, please visit: https://esbuk.org/web/app/uploads/2021/09/ESB-POL-C10-Reasonable-Adjustments-and-Special-Considerations-Policy-v7.pdf